Bacterial skin infections

 A very common infection in children, there for it deserve a special attention in this post.
 The location of the infection is at the joint of the nail to the skin.
 It sometimes occurs after local trauma or peeling of the skin in this area.

-The area is swollen, red and tender, a bit warm to touch.
+The area is swollen, red and tender, a bit warm to touch (see the picture below).
 It is common to see pus accumulating.
 In most cases local treatment does the trick – using warm compresses to soften the skin and applying local antibiotic ointment.
 Sometimes there is need for opening and draining the area.
 I suggest not to do this alone at home, since there is a specific technique in doing so.

 Oral antibiotic treatment is usually not necessary, except for severe cases in which the infection was not given the appropriate treatment early enough.